 For some reviews of the many different types of magnesiums supplements, check out this article!

 I have these on the list because every time I look up #keto on Instagram, I’m bombarded with ads for products guaranteeing super quick ketosis with the aid of ketones!
-Raspberry ketones are the big contender (seriously, you can find them at TJ Maxx now), but new products are popping up daily.
+There are a few types of ketone supplements out there that have varying impacts on ketosis.
+It’s important to note that while raspberry ketones are heavily marketed towards dieters, they don’t actually impact nutritional ketosis.